beercss/beercss/docs/SETTINGS.md

 }
 ```

-#### To download only the icons used in page
+#### Other examples

-We recommend the `material-dynamic-fonts` lib https://www.npmjs.com/package/material-dynamic-fonts :
+Try the [material-dynamic-fonts](https://www.npmjs.com/package/material-dynamic-fonts) lib.
+This is a microlib to fetch only the icons used in page automatically.
+No code required.
+Just drop it in your HTML.
+The expected result is to reduce the font file to about ~1kb:

 ```css
 :root {